-NYPD commander who took “Son of Sam” confession dead at 99
+NYPD commander who took Son of Sam’s confession dies at 99

 Keenan’s work on the case came near the end of a 37-year career with the police department.
 He announced his retirement five months later when a new commissioner took office and wanted to appoint his own top deputies.

 During World War II, Keenan was a lieutenant in the Army’s Counter Intelligence Corps.
-He landed on Utah Beach in the D-Day Invasion and participated in the Battle of the Bulge and the liberation of Paris.
+He landed on Utah Beach in the D-Day invasion and participated in the Battle of the Bulge and the liberation of Paris.

 Author J.D.
 Salinger, who was writing “Catcher in the Rye” between battles, was in Keenan’s infantry division and became a lifelong friend.

-After leaving the NYPD, Keenan became vice president for operations at the New York Racing Association, the organization that operates the Belmont Park, Aqueduct and Saratoga thoroughbred horse tracks.
+After leaving the NYPD, Keenan became vice president for operations at the New York Racing Association, which operates the Belmont Park, Aqueduct and Saratoga thoroughbred horse tracks.

-Keenan lived in Rockville Centre, on Long Island.
-He and his wife, Sara, were married for 73 years.
+Keenan and his wife, Sara, were married for 73 years.
+They had met during the war at an Army headquarters where she was working on New York’s Governors Island and wed soon after he returned from overseas, Brennan said.
 Two of their three daughters preceded him in death.

+Sara and their surviving daughter were at Keenan’s bedside at a hospital near their Rockville Centre, Long Island, home when he died, Brennan said.
+Years earlier, Keenan had beaten lung cancer, his grandson said.
+He would have turned 100 in December.

 “Truly saddened to learn that former Chief of Detectives John Keenan has passed,” the current chief of detectives, Dermot Shea, tweeted Friday.
 “A life of epic heroism, he stormed Normandy on D-Day, fought in the Battle of the Bulge & later, as the NYPD Chief of D’s, took the confession from the Son of Sam.
 We salute you, sir. #FidelisAdMortem.”

 “Son of Sam: We now know you are not a woman hater — and know how you have suffered,” Keenan said at a news conference after the killer identified himself by that nickname in a note left at the scene of a double homicide in April 1977.
-“We wish to help you and it is not too late.
+“We wish to help you, and it is not too late.
 Please let us help you.”

 Recounting the manhunt to TV news station NY1 for the 40th anniversary of the arrest, Keenan said even he had been afraid of where the gunman might strike next.

-Note: This story has been updated to correct “you” to “he” in a quotation from the grandson expressing pride in Keenan.